Profile

 Biography

 Abigail Stewart was born in Washington DC on November 7, 1949.
-She grew up in a lower middle-class family with an older half-sister and a younger brother.
+She grew up in a financially precarious middle-class family with an older half-sister and a younger brother.
 Her parents both worked in politics, her mother for Eleanor Roosevelt.
 Dinner table conversations revolved around politics, and her mother was particularly politically impassioned and informed.
 Stewart was thus introduced to feminism at a very young age.
 When she brought home school assignments where she had to research important figures, her mother would encourage her to write about women.

 Stewart became involved in anti-Vietnam war and Civil Rights activism early in her life, but it was through her academic studies that she came to embrace feminism as a mode of activism in its own right.
 While earning her BA at Wesleyan University, she was exposed to the works of Kate Millett, Shulamith Firestone, Germaine Greer and Simone de Beauvoir, popular feminists at the time.
 These works influenced her to take on an undergraduate thesis in psychology that addressed the experiences of women.
 She had been an English and a History major before choosing Psychology, but she finally declared her major in November of her senior year.